selimanac/defold-graph-pathfinder/API.md

 ### pathfinder.set_update_frequency()

 Set the update frequency for game object node position updates.
+It is possible to set an independent update frequency for the game object position update iteration.
+The default value is taken from the [display.frequency](https://defold.com/manuals/project-settings/#update-frequency) setting in the game.project file.
+The update loop follows the same structure as in the [Defold source](https://github.com/defold/defold/blob/cdaa870389ca00062bfc03bcda8f4fb34e93124a/engine/engine/src/engine.cpp#L1860).

 **Syntax:**
 ```lua